steelexu/RoboND_mapping/report.md

 ## Model Configuration & World Creation

+### World

-### Aside from the provided  world,  my personal world consist of stairs and table and standing person.  surrounding with wall and window.
+Aside from the provided  world,  my personal world consist of stairs and table and standing person.  surrounding with wall and window.
 This world is created in the building editor of gazebor, save as world/house1.world
 ![house-world][house-world-img]

+### Robot

-### 2-wheel robot is from previous lesson(udacity_bot) , with a hokuyo scan and replace camera with kinect(RGBD camera),package inherit a lot from  udacity_bot, adopting scripts from Student+Project+Materials.zip, adding some new launch file
+2-wheel robot is from previous lesson(udacity_bot) , with a hokuyo scan and replace camera with kinect(RGBD camera),package inherit a lot from  udacity_bot, adopting scripts from Student+Project+Materials.zip, adding some new launch file

 slam_rtab.sh  integrating all these launch file, afford to start the mapping environment